 Our editions will be published on this page.
 Our publisher’s website where you will find the final editions can be visited here.
-As we have just recently founded the journal, no editions have been published so far.
-We are planning to launch the first edition in the first quarter of 2021.
+If you work for a (university) library interested in displaying our printed version, please get in touch with us.

 Call for Papers – Young Journal of European Affairs

 Please note: We accept submissions on a rolling basis.
 As such, there is no formal deadline for submissions.
 You can submit at any time and will be considered for the next possible issue.

 The Young Journal of European Affairs (YJEA) is looking for your contribution to its first issue in 2021!
 Articles submitted until the end of March will still be considered for our first issue.
 The YJEA is a junior journal based in Munich, where students can publish academic papers on European Union policies from the very beginning of their academic career.
 From the first semester onwards, we offer students an alternative to having their papers, some of which already contain a lot of work and potential, disappear into oblivion after grading.
 The YJEA provides students with opportunities to learn important key qualifications during their education, which are essential for a potential career in science.

 You are eligible to publish if you are still studying.
 Papers by PhD candidates will not be accepted.
 Submit your papers about issues concerning the European Union from the perspective of International Relations, mainly but not exclusively focussing on these five policy areas: